Employee Who Sent A False Alert Thought A Missile Was Actually Headed For Hawaii

+After sending the alert, the employee "froze" and appeared "confused," officials said.
+The report said the employee was directed to send a cancel message, but "just sat there and didn't respond."

+Another employee "took control" of the mouse and sent the cancelation alert.
+"At no point did Employee 1 assist in the process," the report says.

-The emergency worker who sent an incorrect warning message to residents of Hawaii alerting them to an incoming ballistic missile on Jan.
-13 actually believed the threat was real, a preliminary investigation found.
+A Federal Communications Commission report also released Tuesday said the emergency worker who sent an incorrect warning message on Jan.
+13 actually believed the threat was real.

-According to a report released on Tuesday by the Federal Communications Commission, the decision of a Hawaii Emergency Management Agency night-shift supervisor to conduct an unannounced ballistic missile defense drill began the chain of events that led to 38 minutes of widespread panic and fear.
+According to the FCC report, the decision of a Hawaii Emergency Management Agency supervisor to conduct an unannounced ballistic missile defense drill began the chain of events that led to 38 minutes of widespread panic and fear.

 The midnight-shift supervisor intended to test the day-shift staff with an unannounced drill, but because of a verbal miscommunication between the midnight-shift and day-shift supervisor, the latter believed the drill was intended for the night-shift, and therefore was unprepared and unaware for the drill.